Communicable Disease Prevention (Sep 1, 2023)

 The health and safety of our students and staff are of utmost importance in our work at Zion Lutheran Christian School.
-This Health and Safety Plan is a summary of the Zion-specific application of the Ministry of Education’s Provincial COVID-19 Health & Safety Guidelines for K-12 Settings, the Ministry of Health’s COVID-19 Public Health Guidance for K-12 School Settings, and WorkSafeBC Safe Operating Protocols (K-12 Education).
+This Communicable Disease Prevention guideline is a summary of the Zion-specific application of the Ministry of Education and Child Care’s Provincial Communicable Disease Guidelines for K-12 Settings, in alignment with the Ministry of Health’s BCCDC COVID-19 Public Health Communicable Disease Guidance for K-12 Schools.

-- Staff and students with COVID-19 like symptoms should stay home and self-isolate until the symptoms have been resolved, and be assessed by a health care provider.
-Testing is recommended for anyone with these symptoms, even mild ones. (*see the Daily Health Check below for more information)
+- Staff and students with COVID-19 like symptoms should stay home and self-isolate until the symptoms have been resolved. (*see the Daily Health Check below for more information)

 Individuals Visiting the School

 - Visitors are welcome in the building and will be asked to sign in when they arrive.
 Mask use is optional.

 - Frequent hand washing will be encouraged and maintained for staff, students, and visitors.

 - Hand sanitizer will be available for staff, students, and visitors in addition to regular soap and water.